howtographql/howtographql/content/frontend/react-urql/1-getting-started.md

 #### Configure urql's Client

 Instead of dealing with GraphQL requests directly, urql has a central Client.
 It controls when and how operations are made and deals with all the details of deduplication, caching, and cancellation.
-In contract to working with REST APIs, you don't have to construct any HTTP requests manually or store the results explicitly - instead you can simply write queries and mutations and send them using `urql`'s React bindings.
+In contrast to working with REST APIs, you don't have to construct any HTTP requests manually or store the results explicitly - instead you can simply write queries and mutations and send them using `urql`'s React bindings.
 Internally these bindings just use methods on the Client, for instance `executeQuery` and `executeMutation`.

 The first thing you have to do when using urql is configure a `Client` instance.
 It needs to know the _endpoint_ of your GraphQL API so it can deal with the network connections.